Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 Template Parameters
 ===================

-To see details on the template parameters for the FFT, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the FFT, see :ref:`DSP_API_REFERENCE`.

-For guidance on configuration with some example scenarios, see :ref:`FFT_CONFIGURATION_NOTES`
+For guidance on configuration with some example scenarios, see :ref:`DSP_FFT_CONFIGURATION_NOTES`

-See also :ref:`PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.
+See also :ref:`DSP_PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.

 .. note::  Window interfaces are now referred to as IO-buffers.
 IO-buffers are conceptually the same as windows.
 Graph connections between windows and IO-buffers are supported.
 More details on IO-buffers can be found in  `UG1079 Input and Output Buffers <https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Input-and-Output-Buffers>`_.
 For backwards compatibility, template parameters which refer to windows, e.g., ``TP_WINDOW_VSIZE``, remain unchanged.

 Access Functions
 ================

-To see details on the access functions for the FFT, see :ref:`API_REFERENCE`.
+To see details on the access functions for the FFT, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-To see details on the ports for the FFT, see :ref:`API_REFERENCE`.
+To see details on the ports for the FFT, see :ref:`DSP_API_REFERENCE`.
 Note that the number and type of ports are determined by the configuration of template parameters.

 Design Notes
 ============